cai841150484/ChatToCope/README.md

 # 🧠 Chat to Cope: An AI-Powered Mental Health Assistant

-A clinically grounded, context-sensitive conversational AI system designed to support early psychosis recovery through empathetic interaction, symptom interpretation, coping skill guidance, and crisis escalation.
+**Chat to Cope** is a clinically grounded, context-aware conversational AI system designed to support early psychosis recovery.
+It delivers empathetic interactions, interprets user-reported symptoms, recommends coping strategies, and escalates crisis situations when necessary.

-Built with **Streamlit**, powered by **OpenAI GPT-4.1**, and enriched by structured datasets from **DSM-5**, the **EPPIC Recovery Handbook**, and verified **hotline/warmline** resources.
+Built with **Streamlit**, powered by **OpenAI GPT-4.1**, and enriched by structured data from **DSM-5**, the **EPPIC Recovery Handbook**, and verified **hotline/warmline** contacts.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://chatbot-template.streamlit.app/)